Synchronizing Rhythms of Logic: Representing computational networks by marked graphs

+\begin{proof} By \Cref{prop:handy} in the Appendix, the sum $n_{vw}+n_{wv}$ depends only on the family and not on the choice of marking within a family.
+For a label to progress across a node, the node must fire and copy the label from a token on an in-arrow to a token on an out-arrow.
+Because the marking is safe, no token can catch up with any other token, so the label cannot be returned to $v$ until $v$ has fired $n_{vw}+n_{wv}$ times.
+Furthermore, after this number of firings of $v$, the label can return to $v$, perhaps via firings of nodes other than $v$, but without any more firings of $v$. \end{proof}

-In case (b) the path from $v$ to $w$ has one or more arrows in common with the path from $w$ to $v$, so that the union of the two paths is not a directed circuit, as illustrated in the paths from $v_0$ to $v_5$ and $v_5$ to $v_0$ in \cref{fig:nCy}.
-However, the number of tokens on a directed path in a marked graph changes by +1 when the initial node fires and by $-1$ when the terminal node fires, and is invariant under firing of its other nodes.
-The terminal node of the directed path from $v$ to $w$ is the initial node of the path from $w$ to $v$ and vice versa, so that the sum of tokens on the two paths is invariant under all node firings, and the same logic as for case (a) shows that that sum is $D(v,w)$.
-Note that a token on an arrow that belongs to both paths will be counted twice. \end{proof} In \cref{fig:nCy}, the token count of the path from $v_0$ to $v_5$ is 1, while the token count of the path from $v_5$ to $v_0$ is 2, so the logical distance is 3; the token on arrow $a_2$ is on both paths and therefore is counted twice. \Cref{fig:nCy2} shows an added path that eliminates the need for the overlapping paths of \cref{fig:nCy} and reduces the logical distance to 1.
+In \cref{fig:nCy}, the token count of the path from $v_0$ to $v_5$ is 1, while the token count of the path from $v_5$ to $v_0$ is 2, so the logical distance is 3; the token on arrow $a_2$ is on both paths and is thus counted twice. \Cref{fig:nCy2} shows an added path that eliminates the need for the overlapping paths of \cref{fig:nCy} and reduces the logical distance to 1.

-\begin{prop} The logical distance $D$ is a {\it metric} on nodes of a graph with a given family of live and safe markings. \end{prop} \begin{proof} For any two distinct nodes of a graph with a live and safe marking family, the definition in \Cref{prop:ec1} guarantees a positive logical distance.
-By the argument in the proof of \Cref{prop:ec1}, the logical distance is invariant under swapping the two nodes, hence symmetric.
-The triangle inequality follows from concatenating paths, fulfilling the conditions of a metric. \end{proof}
+\begin{prop} The logical distance $D$ is a {\it metric} on nodes of a graph with a given live and safe family. \end{prop} \begin{proof} For any connected graph with a live and safe family, \Cref{defn:onex} makes $D(v,v)=0$ and makes the logical distance between two distinct nodes positive.
+By the argument in the proof of \Cref{prop:ec1}, the logical distance is invariant under swapping the two nodes and is thus symmetric.
+The triangle inequality follows from concatenating bi-directional pairs of directed paths; thus the defining conditions of a metric are fulfilled. \end{proof}